BIRDSgroup/MultiPopPred/README.md

 * **`--phenoVal`** `<str>`
   Path to the validation ground-truth phenotype file.
 * **`--covVal`** `<str>` *(Optional)*
-  Prefix path to the validation dataset covariates.
+  Path to the validation dataset covariates.

 ---